lese66/fpp/README.md

 Main components:

-- State machine with the following states:
+- State machine with the following states (see figure):

   - `ST_DISPLAY_MAINMENU`
   - `ST_WAIT`